vaemendis/hccd/README.md

 # HCCD - HTML+CSS Card Designer

-HCCD is a small tool designed to allow the creation of a lot of game cards from a CSV (Excel) file using a few lines of HTML and CSS.
+HCCD is a small tool designed to automate the creation of game cards from a CSV (Excel) file using a few lines of HTML and CSS.

 **[Download it here](https://github.com/vaemendis/hccd/releases)**